Make Running Injuries a Thing of the Past

 2. If you’re in pain when running then learn what you’re doing wrong and make a correction.
 That’s right.
 If you’re in pain you can almost always do something about it.
 If your hips are aching, you most likely need to level your pelvis and engage your core muscles.
 If you’re knee hurts, it could be several things, but find out and make a change.
 You might be over striding or landing in front of you center of gravity or pronating.
 All these things can be adjusted and you can alleviate the pain and prevent long term injury.

-6. Land on your mid-foot, not on the heel or ball of your foot.
+6. Land on your mid-foot, not on your heels.
 Every time your foot meets the ground, you should be in a one-legged posture stance with your whole foot in contact with the ground, supporting your posture line.
 This will allow your structure to support your body weight with each foot strike.
-If you land heel first, you’re in for a world of hurt because of all the impact it creates to your legs.
-You could end up with bad knees, plantar faciitus or sore quads.
-If you land or run on the balls of your feet you’re considered a toe runner.
-This will put an incredible strain on your lower legs because they are having to support your entire body weight with each foot strike.
-They are not designed to carry this amount of workload…especially during any long distance running.
-A mid-foot strike allows the lower leg to rest during all phases of your stride and you’ll never have shin splints again…period.
+If you land heel first, you could end up with bad knees, plantar fasciitis or sore quads.
+If you run on the balls of your feet you’re considered a toe runner.
+This will put an incredible strain on your lower legs because they are having to support your entire body weight with each stride.
+They are not designed for this amount of workload… especially during long distance running.
+Having a mid-foot strike allows the lower leg to rest during all phases of your stride and you’ll never have shin splints again… period.

-7. Start every run slowly and work on the details of your running form during the first miles.
-Then let speed work it’s way into your runs as you warm-up, loosen, and relax your body.
+7. Start every run slowly and set up your best running form during the first miles.
+Then, let speed work it’s way into your runs as you warm-up, loosen, and relax your body.
 Take your time getting started.
 Like a book, let your run unfold and let your body speak to you before you ask it to go fast.
-When starting a run, listen to where you are tight.
+When starting a run, listen to where you are holding tension.
 Check in to see if your pelvis is level and your core is engaged fully.
-Keep your stride short and crisp and get your heart going without stressing out the joints, muscles and ligaments.
-Many injuries happen when someone goes out of the gate too fast, so let gravity take you for a ride by increasing your lean slightly.
-Then gracefully let your stride increase along with your speed.
-You won’t get injured this way, and you’ll be amazed at what happens…I’ll let you find out for yourself.
+Keep your stride short and crisp, and get your heart going without stressing out the joints, muscles and ligaments.
+Many injuries happen when you go out of the gate too fast, so let gravity take you for a ride by increasing your lean slightly.
+Then, gracefully let your stride increase along with your speed.
+You won’t get injured this way, and you’ll be amazed at what happens.

 8. Most people start out running with too long of a stride.
-I commonly see people running slowly with a stride length that I use only with my fastest gear.
+I commonly see people running slowly with a stride length that I use only with my highest speeds.
 Lots of things can go wrong with a long, lumbering stride.
-You’ll tend to reach forward with your legs which creates a heavy heel strike.
-You’ll waste energy by spending too much time with contact with the ground and aggravate your lower legs with shin splints and plantar faciitus.
-You’ll also end up with very sore quads at the end of every run.
+You’ll tend to reach forward with your legs which creates a heavy heel strike and a lot of impact.
+You’ll waste energy by spending too much time with contact with the ground and aggravate your lower legs with shin splints and plantar fasciitis.
+You could also end up with very sore quads at the end of every run.
 Shorten your stride when going slowly.

-10. I don’t believe in stretching before runs, but I highly suggest the loosening exercises before you run and stretching afterwards.
-However the post run stretching needs to have some quality to then.
+10. I don’t believe in stretching before runs.
+Instead, I highly suggest the ChiRunning Loosening Exercises before you run and stretching afterwards.
+The post run stretches, however, need to have some quality to then.
 Think yoga.
 Short, bouncy stretches are not only ineffective, they can cause injury.
-A good stretch should be held for a minimum of 30 seconds.
 You can move and adjust within that stretch by doing slight adjustments, but stretching is the perfect time to practice your Body Sensing skills.
 Don’t push your stretch too far, but take your time and relax into a deep place of flexibility.
 Listen to what your muscles are telling you after your run.
 If you’re calves are tight, you may be using them too much on the run.
 If your shoulders are now moving more easily, the your run did the job of loosening you up.